taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *In volcanic fumes, [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride) forms [hexafluorosilicic acid](https://en.wikipedia.org/wiki/Hexafluorosilicic_acid), which can further hydrolyze to [hydroflouric acid](https://en.wikipedia.org/wiki/Hydrofluoric_acid).*

 **"The poisonous cloud blinded many of the rig's crew, and the hydroflouric acid boiled anyone who fell into the ocean.
-The catastrophe claimed the lives of *every* living soul on the harvesting rig, and for weeks, the deep-sea volcanic plumes belched unchecked into the Antarctic Convergence."**
+The catastrophe claimed the lives of *everyone* on the harvesting rig, and for weeks, the deep-sea volcanic plumes belched unchecked into the Antarctic Convergence."**

 ### Page 10